solunian/snes-pico/README.md

 # :floppy_disk: SNES Emulator for Raspberry Pi Pico

+Using parts from Hack Club's sprig console.
+This should be possible?

 ## Dev Notes

 - pico has 2 MB of flash memory for stuff to get loaded